CantoneAlessandro/CantoneAlessandro/README.md

 ### About Me:
-I am an undergraduate student in Aerospace Systems Engineering, with a strong interest in **electronics and aerospace systems design**.
-I have a particular passion for **automation, data analysis, and control systems**.
+Aerospace Systems Engineering student with a strong interest in electronics and the design of aerospace systems.
+Passionate about automation, data analysis, and control systems.

-I am currently developing my skills through academic projects, aiming to contribute to **innovative solutions in the aerospace and electronics sectors**.
+I am currently developing my skills through academic projects, aiming to contribute to innovative solutions in the aerospace and electronics sectors.

 ### Languages: